dronphys/DefinitelyNotZelda/README.md

 The game engine is written using the ECS paradigm.

-The game engine contains the following features:
+The game contains the following features:

-Collision detection
+Collision detection and resolution
+Level editor
 Memory pool
 Entity manager
 Sprite manager